sfcd/HidingAppBarLayout/README.md

 Gradle:

-Add repository into the root build.gradle:
+Add repository to the root build.gradle:
 ```groovy
 repositories {
     ...